arablejamie/developer.arable.com/docs/guide/data.md

 The [schemas](https://api-user.arable.cloud/api/v2/doc#operation/get_schemas) and [tables](https://api-user.arable.cloud/api/v2/doc#operation/get_schema) endpoints were intended to show the descriptions of the data that is available within the Arable platform.

-Fetching the available tables is the first step
+Fetching the available tables is the first step.

 Example:
 ```bash